santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Collaborations.md

 - Errors or Warnings found
 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?
+- What is the question for the Collaborator?

 #Function App
 - App Service
 - Function Name
 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?
+- What is the question for the Collaborator?

 #IoT Hub
 - IoTHub Name